-LA County adopted the 2020 CCAP as a component of the Air Quality Element of the General Plan in 2015.
-The 2020 CCAP aligned with General Plan goals, policies, and programs, as well as several other existing programs in Los Angeles County.
-It identified emissions related to community activities, established a 2020 GHG reduction target consistent with AB 32, and established 26 local actions for GHG reduction.
-The 2020 CCAP was the first attempt to set Countywide GHG reduction goals, providing a roadmap for implementing LA County GHG reduction measures.
+The County adopted the 2020 CCAP as a component of the Air Quality Element of the General Plan in 2015.
+The 2020 CCAP aligned with General Plan goals, policies, and programs and several other existing programs in Los Angeles County.
+It identified emissions related to community activities, established a 2020 GHG emissions reduction target consistent with Assembly Bill (AB) 32, and established 26 local actions for GHG emissions reduction.
+The 2020 CCAP was the first attempt to set Countywide GHG emissions reduction goals, providing a road map for implementing the County GHG emissions reduction measures.
 The 2020 CCAP addressed emissions from land use, transportation, building energy, water consumption, and waste generation.

-The actions outlined in the 2020 CCAP, along with additional climate related efforts, reflect LA County's existing commitment to reducing GHG emissions.
-The 2020 CCAP actions were implemented through ordinance amendments to the LA County Code and implementation of various energy, land use, transportation, water conservation, and waste reduction programs.
-The 2045 CAP builds on previous work and defines new reduction targets beyond the year 2020 for 2030 and 2035, and identifies a longterm aspirational target for of carbon neutrality by 2045.
-LA County's accomplishments and ongoing initiatives (as of 2021) include:
+The actions outlined in the 2020 CCAP, along with additional climate-related efforts, reflect the County's existing commitment to reducing GHG emissions.
+The 2020 CCAP actions were implemented through ordinance amendments to the County Code and implementation of various energy, land use, transportation, water conservation, and waste reduction programs.
+The 2045 Los Angeles County Climate Action Plan (2045 CAP) builds on previous work and defines new reduction targets beyond the year 2020 for 2030, 2035, and 2045, and identifies a long-term aspirational target for of carbon neutrality by 2045.
+The County's accomplishments and ongoing initiatives (as of 2022) are listed below.